What does it mean to be Thai?

 Museum of Siam: Location and how to get there

-The Museum of Siam is in close proximity to the Wat Pho temple.
-It is easy to reach by the Chao Phraya express boat.
+The Museum of Siam is in close proximity to the Temple of the Reclining Buddha (Wat Pho).
+It is easy to reach via the Chao Phraya Express Boat.
 Get off at Rajinee Pier (station number 7) and walk up the main road to the left.
 The museum will be on your right side.

 Museum of Siam: Conclusion